StephenStaklinski/alphamissense_asns/README.md

 ### Copyright and license

-The raw data for AlphaMissense is under Copyright 2023 DeepMind Technologies Limited.
+The raw data is used directly from the community resources provided by AlphaMissense which are under Copyright 2023 DeepMind Technologies Limited.
-This repo is licensed under [CC BY-NC-SA 4.0 license](https://creativecommons.org/licenses/by-nc-sa/4.0/)
+As required by the use of AlphaMissense data, this repo is licensed under [CC BY-NC-SA 4.0 license](https://creativecommons.org/licenses/by-nc-sa/4.0/)